katedaynee/kate-github-overview/README.md

 ## 👋 hey! great to meet you here

 it's Kate!
-I'm a highly motivated web3 marketing guru and I only do what I love.
+I'm a highly motivated an Asia NFTs researcher and marketer.
+I love working and I only do what I trust. working helps me understand myself.

-- 🌱 currently, I'm developing a product that caters to both NFT newbies and pro-collectors. after doing marketing for several types of projects in web3, I realized NFT sector empowers the community much more strongly than others in the space, with the culture of apes and shills. more than happy to experience it!
+- 🌱 currently, I'm developing an NFT platform aimed at promoting mass adoption of NFTs in Asia. after doing marketing for different types of projects in web3 and technology products since 2017, I realized the NFT segment empowers the community much more strongly than others in the blockchain space.
+Living in its the culture, I've becomed happier and value all friends contributing to NFTs.
+We're all connected by just one principle: Respect.
-- **fun fact 1:** although I've read more than 50 professional books so far, it's because I'm always lazy and looking for successful methods that work.
+- **fun fact 1:** even though I've read more than 100 professional books so far, I don't actually enjoy reading. it's because I'm too lazy to do A/B/C testing and want to find the most successful methods that work :'< share your concerns with me, and I'll recommend a book that can validate the hypothesis ;)
-- **fun fact 2:** despite I am always available for work, I don’t like working, work loves me 😢 =)) jk. crypto never sleeps.
-I manage to balance myself and take some time off.
+- **fun fact 2:** Crypto never sleeps, but I sleep for 10 minutes every 1-2 hours haha.
+It's important to manage energy levels effectively.
+I think everyone has their own methods for achieving this balance. proper energy management contributes to productivity and overall satisfaction.
-- 💼 collab? reach out to me at [telegram](https://t.me/katedaynee).
+- 💼 collab? reach out to me at [twitter](https://twitter.com/katedaynee).
 I always try to reply to you as soon as I can.

 ## ♡ things I love

-♡ love ♫ self-discovery 🔛 chill bar 〇 books 》web3 & decentralization ⌸
+♡ NFTs & community culture ⌸ love ♫ self-discovery 🔛 little things in life 〇 decentralization 》

 ## ⛹️ web3 marketing growth hacks